Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 sudo dpkg -i ../linux-headers-5.4.43-sigcomm21_5.4.43-sigcomm21-1_amd64.deb ../linux-image-5.4.43-sigcomm21_5.4.43-sigcomm21-1_amd64.deb
 ```

 6. Edit `/etc/default/grub` to boot with your new kernel by default.
-For example:
+For example

 ```
 GRUB_DEFAULT="1>Ubuntu, with Linux 5.4.43-sigcomm21"